Rays pitchers combine on 2-hitter in 5-0 win over Blue Jays

 ST. PETERSBURG, Fla.
+(AP) — The Tampa Bay pitching was nearly perfect for eight innings before surviving a scare in the ninth.

-(AP) — Brendan McKay and four relievers combined on a two-hitter, Mike Zunino hit a two-run homer, and the AL playoff-contending Tampa Bay Rays beat the Toronto Blue Jays 5-0 on Friday night.
+Brendan McKay and four relievers combined on a two-hitter, Mike Zunino hit a two-run homer, and the AL playoff-contending Rays beat the Toronto Blue Jays 5-0 on Friday night.

+“I think what you saw McKay do for us was set the tone,” Zunino said.
+“The guys that came in after continued to attack guys and put guys on the defensive.”

-Randal Grichuk was lone Toronto baserunner through eight innings, reaching on his two-out opposite-field triple in the first off McKay near the wall that right fielder Avisail Garcia appeared to overrun.
+Randal Grichuk was lone Toronto baserunner through eight innings, reaching on his two-out opposite-field triple in the first off McKay near the wall that right fielder Avisail Garcia overran.

+“Regardless, tough play,” Rays manager Kevin Cash.
+“We’ve gotten used to seeing Avi make that pretty easily but he said he kind of lost it for a second.”

 The Blue Jays threatened in ninth against 29-year old Cole Sulser, who was making his major league debut.
 Danny Jansen had a leadoff walk, Anthony Alford grounded a single to left and Bo Bichette walked to load the bases with no outs and chase Sulser, who had a 1-2-3 eighth.